Super Therm® Frequently Asked Questions

 - Return on investment in many cases within 3 years (subject to location and application)

 - 54% solids, water based, safe and easy application

 A: As some of the world’s largest corporations and government agencies that opted for Super Therm®, this is a strong indicator that it’s the market leader.
-Super Therm® will do the job for 30 years, it will insulate even if you paint over it, it will cut your energy bills in half thus returning your investment within 3 years on average, and it will result in great savings from there on.
+Super Therm® will do the job for 33 years, it will insulate even if you paint over it, it will cut your energy bills in half thus returning your investment within 3 years on average, and it will result in great benefits from there on.

 Additionally Super Therm® is not like other ceramic coatings that yield a very rough finish do to their raw ceramics compounds.
 Super Therm® is manufactured with four different types of ceramics which are a perfect micron size, the formula is protected but you should know that the finish will be smooth and latex like with a lusciously rich surface finish.

-The US Department of Energy DOE have successfully conducted 3 independent tests with Super Therm® stating the coating produces a 20-50% energy saving!
+The US Department of Energy DOE have successfully conducted 3 independent tests with Super Therm® stating the coating produces a 20-50% energy reduction!
 Independent tests have proven Super Therm® outlasts competitors and their reflective coatings.
 Which is why it’s part of the Energy Star Program.

 Q: Can Super Therm® be applied to metal?
 Wood?
 Other surfaces?

 Super Therm® can be applied to a variety of surfaces on its own or with Super Base (HS) or SP Primer as a base coat for sealing.
 Surfaces include: